huiyic/huiyic.github.io/_posts/2020-01-28-how-to-prioritise-user-satisfaction.md

 Segmenting the responses according to user personas also validated certain assumptions about the different user behaviours that we had.

 ![User Segmented Results for Chat](https://huiyichia.com/images/segment.png)
-<br><i>Pro Sellers feel that the ability to search for messages is a 'Must-Have', while it's an 'Attractive' feature for Casuals sellers.</i>

 For instance, the ability to search for messages in an Inbox is a 'Must-Have' for paying users, but only an 'Attractive' one for casual users.